 DRE 2011 Marketing Models

-This course is designed to provide an introduction to econometric models for the analysis of secondary data sources containing marketing actions and outcomes.
-It will give students a fundamental understanding and hands-on experience with commonly used empirical models in marketing in particular, and business and social science in general.
+This course is designed to provide an introduction to the area of quantitative marketing models using secondary data.
+It will give students a fundamental understanding and hands-on experience with commonly used empirical models in business and social science.

 This seminar will discuss a broad range of quantitative models which can be applied to a wide variety of marketing decisions.
 The model selection reflects the variety of secondary data common in marketing; it distinguishes between individual consumer-level and aggregate sales-level models.